ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Receiver-side De-framing over Stream Protocols {#receive-framing}

-The Receive event is intended to be fired once per application-layer Message sent by the remote endpoint; i.e., it is a desired property of this interface that a Send at one end of a Connection maps to exactly one Receive on the other end.
+The Receive Event is intended to be fired once per application-layer Message sent by the remote endpoint; i.e., it is a desired property of this interface that a Send at one end of a Connection maps to exactly one Receive on the other end.
 This is possible with Protocol Stacks that provide